daguenther/Z2A/Procedures/Staff.md

 ## Training

+SC - 0: 4 hours per month
+SC - 1: 2 hours per month
+SC - 2: 1 hour per month

-Once a month the school is responsible for providing a 1 hour training session on the use of computers in the classroom.
+Once a month the school is responsible for providing a training session on the use of computers in the classroom.
 This is to raise the level of competancy for school staff.